j-thach000/ppp-stroustrup/NOTES.md

 2. double - favor brace initialization to avoid narrowing conversion
 3. boolean - 0 is false and anything else is 1
 4. char - number range of -127 to 127
+- Very rare occasion to not intialize variables with types and value
+    - a variable defined just to store user input

+// Type Conversions
+1. Safe
+    - bool to char, int, or double
+    - char to int or double
+    - int to double**most useful
+2. Unsafe

 // Visual Studio Project Settings
 1. Keep build configuration in debug until ready to release